 2. You can also send estimated payments by mail with Form 1040-ES.

 Alright next up is the moment we’ve all been waiting for…

 What Happens If You Fail To Pay Your Estimated Quarterly Taxes?

 First and foremost, you will have a large tax liability that you will be responsible for paying.

-In addition, you will have to pay interest and penalties on the underlayment of estimated taxes.
+In addition, you will have to pay interest and penalties on the underpayment of estimated taxes.

 Note that there are situations where the penalty can be waived.
 Here are the situations: